100nuparmar349/DSA_Question/Striver/Binary_search/Question.md

 1.Intialize the two variable start=0 , end =n-1;
 2. if(target>nums[mid]) low=mid+1, else high=mid-1.

-Q.02
+# Q.02
 Given a sorted array arr[] of size n without duplicates, and given a value x.
- Floor of x is defined as the largest element k in arr[] such that k is smaller than or equal to x.
+ Floor of x is defined as the largest element k in arr[] such that k is smaller than or e# Qual to x.
  Find the index of k(0-based indexing).

 Examples